Way of Life Literature

-The following is from A History of the Churches from a Baptist Perspective, which is one of the 13 titles in the Advanced Bible Studies Series published by Way of Life Literature:
+The following is from A History of the Churches, which is one of the 13 titles in the Advanced Bible Studies Series published by Way of Life Literature.

 Though the Protestant Reformers of the 16th to the 18th centuries demanded religious liberty from the Roman Catholic Church, in many cases they did not give liberty to others.
 A fact rarely told in church histories and therefore little known is that the Protestants of the Reformation era persecuted Baptists and others who differed from them.